matrix-org/rageshake/docs/generic_webhook.md

 ## Generic webhook request

-If the configuration option `generic_webhook_url` is set, then a synchronous request to the endpoint will be sent after the incoming request is parsed and the files are uploaded.
+If the configuration option `generic_webhook_urls` is set, then an asynchronous request to each endpoint listed will be sent in parallel, after the incoming request is parsed and the files are uploaded.

 The webhook is designed for notification or other tracking services, and does not contain the original log files uploaded.